Verbier

 Verbier (/fr/) is a village located in south-western Switzerland in the canton of Valais.
 It is a holiday resort and ski area in the Swiss Alps and is recognised as one of the premier off-piste resorts in the world.
-Some areas are covered with snow all year.
 Skiers have settled in the Verbier area in order to take advantage of the steep slopes, varied conditions, and resort culture.